GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 the pressure at the element face value is used.
 Last, the ``coefficientName`` attribute is used for the stencil transmissibility computations.

-Note that in GEOSX, we are distinguishing solvers from numerical methods, and their parameterization are independent.
-We can thus solve have multiple solvers using the same numerical scheme but with different tolerances, for instance.
+Note that in GEOSX, we are distinguish solvers from numerical methods, and their parameterizations are independent.
+We can thus solve have multiple solvers using the same numerical scheme, but with different tolerances, for instance.